12 typical mistakes Polish people make when they speak English

-In the second part of this post, I reveal 10 typical mistakes Polish people make when they speak English.
-I follow this up with a brief analysis of why Poles may make these mistakes.
+In the second part of this post, I reveal 12 typical mistakes Polish people make when they speak English.
+I follow this up with a brief analysis of the crosslinguistic transfer processes which cause Poles to make these mistakes.

-Before I get into the issues Polish learners of English face, I must extend a big thank you to Dr Marta Łockiewicz and Martyna Jaskulska from the University of Gdańsk.
+Before I discuss the issues Polish learners of English face, I must extend a big thank you to Dr Marta Łockiewicz and Martyna Jaskulska from the University of Gdańsk.
 Their eye-opening article on the impact of linguistic transfer on Second Language Acquisition encouraged me to write this post.

 POLISH AS L1, ENGLISH AS L2 - THE IMPACT OF LINGUISTIC TRANSFER ON POLISH PEOPLE’S ACQUISITION OF ENGLISH